 A new generation of teraflop- and petaflop-class supercomputers is being developed to meet daunting computational demands imposed by both the U.S. Energy Dept.'s nuclear weapon ``stockpile stewardship'' program and the complexities of high-Mach future aircraft designs.
 These machines will be capable of performing a trillion (tera) and, eventually, a million billion (peta) floating point operations/sec. (flops).
 A teraflop-capable supercomputer would enable accurate modeling and ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NEW TERAFLOPS MACHINES AIM TO FILL COMPUTATIONAL GAP".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NEW TERAFLOPS MACHINES AIM TO FILL COMPUTATIONAL GAP".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.